romansharin/shortcuts/README.md

 # shortcuts
-Custom hotkeys for caret manipulation.
+Custom hotkeys for caret manipulation and scrolling.
 Also emulates some of macOS shortcuts on Windows.
 Inspired by [http://tonsky.me/blog/cursor-keys/](http://tonsky.me/blog/cursor-keys/)

 ## Common
 ### Caret manipulation